Robert Anthony Welch: Editor

 Welch was general editor of a series published by Colin Smythe entitled Ulster Editions and Monographs containing 16 volumes.
 With Professor Brian Walker of Queen's University Belfast, he was general editor of the five-volume series The Oxford History of the Irish Book from Oxford University Press.
 Volume 3, entitled The Irish Book in English 1550–1800, appeared in 2006, edited by Raymond Gillespie and Andrew Hadfield.
 Volume 5, entitled The Irish Book in English 1890–2000, appeared in 2010, edited by Clare Hutton and Patrick Walsh.

 Playwright

-Welch's play Protestants was commissioned by Ransom Productions in 2004 and premiered at The Old Museum Arts Centre in Belfast, followed by a tour of Northern Ireland, the West End (Soho Theatre) and Edinburgh (Traverse Theatre).
+Welch's play Protestants was commissioned by his daughter Rachel O'Riordan's Ransom Productions in 2004 and premiered at The Old Museum Arts Centre in Belfast, followed by a tour of Northern Ireland, the West End (Soho Theatre) and Edinburgh (Traverse Theatre).
 In 2010, Welch was commissioned by Ransom Productions to write one part of a double bill entitled Both Sides along with David Ireland, which opened at the Lyric Theatre.